 We recommend you use a spiritual journal.
 Your journal should include your dreams, experiences in spiritual practices as well as automatic writing data.
 This will give you a more accurate picture of your psyche.

 A spiritual journal is also your book of shadows.
 This is because it exposes shadows of your subconscious mind.
 Above all, keep these journals secure.
 They are for your personal use.

 It’s important to check the data from your sessions for trends.
 The more sessions you complete, the more you will learn.
 Review it for repeating typologies or patterns and designs.
 Also, remember you are the best person to understand what this data means.

 Three — Use The Enneagram Profile

-Finally, if it is your first time it best to use it with a partner whom you trust.
+Finally, if it is your first time, it is best to use it with a partner whom you trust.
 It’s also a good idea to use it within the scope of a monitored curriculum.
-Either way set a timer for your practice.
+Either way, set a timer for your practice.
 Take it slowly at first.

 Tips for Automatic Handwriting